ray-project/ray/doc/source/tune/api_docs/scalability.rst

 Per default this happens via SSH, where connnection initialization can take between 1 and 2 seconds each time.
 Since this is a blocking operation that happens on a per-trial basis, running many concurrent trials quickly becomes bottlenecked by this synchronization.

+In this experiment, we ran a number of trials on a cluster.
+Each trial was run on a separate node.
+We varied the number of concurrent trials (and nodes) to see how much network communication affects total runtime.

 **Main insight**: When running many concurrent trials in a distributed setup, consider using a :ref:`ray.tune.durable <tune-durable-trainable>` for checkpoint synchronization instead.
 Another option would